servicebinding/website/service-provider.md

 permalink: /service-provider/
 ---

 Service providers expose bindings through a Secret resource with data required for connectivity.
 The specification's [Provisioned Service section][provisioned-service] describes this in detail.
-But there are two important parts:

-1. A Secret resource with data required for connectivity
-2. A custom resource with `.status.binding.name` attribute pointing to the Secret resource
+Alternatively, the specification also support [Direct Secret Reference][direct-secret-reference].
+The only important part required for Direct Secret Reference is a Secret resource with data required for connectivity.
+But if you are creating a Provisioned Service (preferred approach), you also need a custom resource with `.status.binding.name` attribute pointing to the Secret resource.

 Here is an example custom resource: